Women's Auxiliary Army Corps (New Zealand)

 The Women's Auxiliary Army Corps was a female auxiliary of the New Zealand Military Forces.
 Raised during the Second World War under the command of Vida Jowett, most of its personnel served on the Home Front, with several manning coastal and anti-aircraft defences.
 Many WAACs were sent overseas to serve in Europe and the Middle East, mainly providing medical and welfare services to the troops of the 2nd New Zealand Expeditionary Force.
 At its peak, it had a strength of nearly 4,600 serving personnel.
 After the war, some WAACs served with Jayforce, providing welfare services for the New Zealand troops doing occupation duties in Japan.

-In peacetime, WAAC personnel performed catering, clerical, medical, and signaling work.
+In peacetime, WAAC personnel performed catering, clerical, medical, and signalling work.
 In 1948, it became a regular corps of the New Zealand Army and four years later became the New Zealand Women's Royal Army Corps, upon gaining approval to use the Royal designation.
 It was disbanded in 1977 when women were allowed to serve with the New Zealand Army alongside men.